 Having highlighted the above, let us conclude by following the typical CRO process.
 While exact steps will vary from one campaign to the next, the process is conceptually identical in all cases.

 Every such process must begin with research, and CRO does not differ.
 Here, you may use data from Google Analytics, heat maps, and other tools to gain insights into your audiences’ behaviour.
 Doing so will allow you to identify areas that may warrant improvement.

 With such insights in hand, you may then form hypotheses.
 Your data may suggest, for example, that you need to make CTAs more compelling or that users lack purchasing confidence.
 The point of this step is not to reach concrete conclusions yet, but only to make educated guesses.
-Even if you’re proven wrong, you will have informed your subsequent CRO efforts.
+Even if proven wrong, you will have informed your subsequent CRO efforts.

-With a solid hypothesis, you may then begin to apply modifications to areas of potential value.
+With a solid hypothesis, you may begin to apply modifications to areas of potential value.
 However, to ensure your implementation doesn’t hamper your current conversion rates, you should conduct controlled tests to gauge efficiency.
 Depending on your site and goals, you may consider one of the three types of tests for this step:

 - A/B testing

 - Split testing

 Your tests should soon yield some preliminary results.
 These will help you measure your theories’ validity and your efforts’ efficiency.
 However, even if your modifications pay off, you should still measure ROI; does their benefit justify the implementation investment?
 If not, you may need to turn your attention elsewhere.